 - Applicants must be an international citizen

-- Applicants must have to enroll in the degree programme.
+- Applicants must have to enroll in the degree program.

 How to Apply

-- How to Apply: To apply for the programme, students are required to enroll in the postgraduate taught and research degree programme.
+- How to Apply: To apply for the program, students must enroll in the postgraduate taught and research degree program.
 There is no separate application procedure.

 - Supporting Documents: Submit the following: